AvantMaker/ESP32_AI_Connect/doc/User Guides/3 Tool Calls Implementation Basics.md

 ## Step 5: Define Your Tools

-Tool calls require defining the functions that the AI can call.
+Tool calls require defining the tool(s) that the AI can call.
 Each tool is defined as a JSON object that specifies the function name, description, and parameters:

 ```cpp
 // --- Define Tools for Tool Calling ---